TommySoucy/H3MP/README.md

 As the title says, this is a mod that adds multiplayer to the virtual reality game **Hotdogs, Horseshoes and Handgrenades**.

-## MAIN BUILD - H3 Beta should be set to "None"
+## ALPHA BUILD - H3 Beta should be set to "alpha - Mod Safe"

 ## IMPORTANT